 Flea eggs and larvae not only love carpet but also the cracks and crevices in our hardwood floors, spaces between floors and baseboards, under furniture and even between couch cushions!
 While rare for ticks to live in houses, some breeds can infest your home.

 Fact #5: Don’t Wait for Infestation

-Fact #6: One Measure Isn’t Enough
+Fact #6: One Prevention Method Isn’t Enough

-Fact #7: Ticks Make Humans Sick
+Fact #7: Ticks Can Make Humans Sick

 Most people are aware of Lyme disease, but ticks also carry several other diseases that can harm pets and people such Ehrlichia, Rocky Mountain Spotted Fever, Babesia, and likely others that have not yet been identified.
 Ticks can also carry a disease that causes a severe allergic reaction to red meat in people.